 *A student's tuition rate is determined by residency (ie. Michigan residents and non-Michigan residents).
 Because U-M is partially state-funded, Michigan residents pay a lower rate.

 - Fully Online

-The application for the Master of Science in Population and Health Sciences Fall 2021 cohort is now closed.
+The application for the Master of Science in Population and Health Sciences Fall 2022 cohort is now open.

 Learn more about the MS and MPH Degrees